 Eye infections can be caused by a variety of organisms such as bacteria, viruses, and fungi.
 They can even be caused by the body itself.
 Some eye infections are contagious and some are not.
 It is always best to be checked at an eye care clinic if you are experiencing unusual redness, discharge, sensitivity to light, decreased vision, or pain.
 If you have any of these symptoms, assume it is contagious and do not shake hands, share towels, or be too close to others.
 It is important to be seen promptly by an optometrist.

-The longer the eye is infected, the longer it may take to control your symptoms and get you back to work or school in Virginia Beach, Norfolk or Chesapeake.
+The longer the eye is infected, the longer it may take to control your symptoms and get you back to work or school.
 When you call our eye care clinic to schedule your appointment, let us know what your symptoms are so that we can get you in to be seen as quickly as possible!